 Sado Island still receives immigrant residents, mainly Brazilians, Indonesians, Australians and Filipinos.
 They usually work in local factories and in religious entities.

-The island's total area is 854.97 km² and until April 1, 2004 there were more than 70 thousand inhabitants, in the past its population has reached more than 130,000 people and it has one of the birth rates highest in Japan, but unfortunately this data shows the population decline.
+The total area of the Island is 854.97 km² and as of April 1, 2004, there were more than 70 thousand inhabitants, in the past its population had reached over 130,000 people and it has one of the highest birth rates in Japan, but unfortunately these data show the population decline.

 Sado is still formed by an escarpment coast.
 The island attracts the attention of thousands of people every year due to the natural beauties that the place has.